axiopisty/react-spring-boot-demo/README.md

 After running the `java -jar` command you should see the server logs in the terminal.
 Once you see the log message that says "Started Main in <time>", you should be able to access the application at [http://localhost:8080](http://localhost:8080).
-After you're done playing (testing) the application you can stop the server by pressing `ctrl-c` in the terminal window where you executed the `java -jar` command.
+After you're done playing with (testing) the application you can stop the server by pressing `ctrl-c` in the terminal window where you executed the `java -jar` command.

 ## Alternative way to run the application